digitalbricklayer/techteapotcom/content/posts/back-to-the-future-with-8-bit-microcontrollers.md

 The new breed of <a href="http://www.rabbitsemiconductor.com/">8-bit microcontrollers</a> are particularly good at <a href="http://www.rabbitsemiconductor.com/press/SuccessStories/xcontrol/index.shtml">network enabling older non-networked devices</a>.
 Whilst I would hesitate to say that it is easy, it is certainly a lot easier and cheaper than it used to be.

-Seems odd to think that, here we are seven years into the 21st century and a large minority of the world's programmers are still writing 8-bit code. :)
+Seems odd to think that, here we are seven years into the 21st century and a large minority of the world's programmers are still writing 8-bit code. :smile: